Oklahoma School of Science and Mathematics: Controversies

+Sexual misconduct allegations and lawsuit

+In June 2023, former OSSM employee Keli Pueblo filed a lawsuit alleging sexual harassment, retaliation, and a hostile work environment.
+In her petition, Pueblo wrote that “there is a closet full of skeletons at OSSM and it remains a dangerous place for women to work and students to live and attend,” and described what she and other female employees characterized as a “toxic and misogynistic” culture.
+Reporting in The Oklahoman noted that, because OSSM receives no federal funds, the school is not subject to Title IX, contributing to a lack of formal safeguards and an absence of an employee handbook for decades.

+The 2023 lawsuit and subsequent investigative reporting uncovered allegations of sexual misconduct against OSSM staff, including the Dean of Admissions, whose personal Venmo account displayed payments labeled “sexual favors”, and the Vice President, who allegedly “had sex with women in his office” and “would routinely shower in his office after visits from these women.”

+The same lawsuit and reporting also shed light on decades-long sexual misconduct in OSSM classrooms alleged by former students, including: a biology professor who allegedly had two female students test “the sensitivity of their nipples” in a closet during a lesson and, in another incident, produced a vibrator in class; a math professor who allegedly assigned the sexually explicit “Rice Purity Test” — including questions about French kissing, groping, and oral sex — as a final exam; and a physics professor who allegedly asked female staff about “the size of their breasts,” told stories of oral sex between students on campus, and inappropriately touched students.

+The biology and physics professors accused of decades-long sexual misconduct were allowed to retire with benefits in December 2023, under the leadership of President Cornforth; this move was criticized in the press as perpetuating a culture of impunity.

 Academics

 OSSM's graduation requirements include four semesters of History, four semesters of Literature, two years of the same foreign language (unless this was completed at the student's previous high school), one semester of computer science, four semesters of mathematics including math through Calculus II, three semesters of physics including physics through Electricity and Magnetism, two semesters of chemistry, two semesters of biology, four semesters of physical education, two semesters of fine arts, and two semesters of science, math, or computer science electives.
 OSSM regularly offers the following classes:

 Additionally, students may arrange to take directed studies with faculty members.
 Many OSSM students choose to participate in the mentorship program in their senior year, in which they perform research with a mentor (who may be an OSSM faculty member, or an off campus expert).